 Editorials and Letters may be accepted at this stage but in all other cases the decision is to reject the paper or to send it for peer review.
 Papers which do not meet basic standards or are unlikely to be published irrespective of a positive peer review, for example because their novel contribution is insufficient or the relevance to the discipline is unclear, may be rejected at this point in order to avoid delays to authors who may wish to seek publication elsewhere.
 Occasionally a paper will be returned to the author with requests for revisions in order to assist the editors in deciding whether or not send it out for review.
-Authors can expect a decision from this stage of the review process within 1–2 weeks of submission.
+Authors can expect a decision from this stage of the review process within one week of submission.

 Manuscripts going forward to the review process are reviewed by members of an international expert panel.
 All such papers will undergo a double blind peer review by two or more reviewers, under supervision of the journal section editor also the editor in chief.
 We take every reasonable step to ensure author identity is concealed during the review process but it is up to authors to ensure that their details of prior publications etc. do not reveal their identity.
 Authors who reveal their identity in the manuscript will be deemed to have declined anonymity and the review will be single blind (i.e. authors do not know reviewers' identities).

 We aim to complete the review process within 4 weeks of the decision to review although occasionally delays do happen and authors should allow at least 6 weeks from submissions before contacting the journal.
 The Editor-in-Chief reserves the right to the final decision regarding acceptance.